xsuchy/ada-zangemann-cz/docs/publishing.md

 The International Standard Book Number (ISBN) is a unique identifier for the book.
 The entity and process of requesting an ISBN code differs per country.
 ISBN codes can be purchased as a single code or by a set of ten.
-Getting multiple ISBN codes can be relevant in order to use a second code to publish an ebook with an ISBN code (in general you need different ISBN codes for different variants, versions, and formats)
+Getting multiple ISBN codes can be relevant in order to use a second code to publish an ebook with an ISBN code.
+In general you need different ISBN codes for different variants, versions, and formats.

 ## Printing company